pH-7/pH7WebAppBoilerplate/README.md

 ## The Solution

-**pH7 Boilerplate** gives the best coding practices for you, with already everything setted up (.gitignore, .htaccess, composer file), the project already configured (for [Silex](https://silex.sensiolabs.org) and [Twig](https://twig.sensiolabs.org) and has all the good/useful libraries included that will make your new web app the best!
+**pH7 Boilerplate** gives the best coding practices for you, with already everything setup (.gitignore, .htaccess, composer file), the project already configured (for [Silex](https://silex.sensiolabs.org) and [Twig](https://twig.sensiolabs.org) and has all the good/useful libraries included that will make your new web app the best!

 **Simply clone it, and start developing your great web app!**